DeNepo/encapsulation/README.md

 ## About the Projects

 Projects in this module will have all the same concerns as projects in the last module, they'll just be organized a little differently.
 In the last module every function was a free-floating function written in a separate file and required separately into your .html files.

 In this module you'll learn how to:

 - _Encapsulate_ your application's data with the functions that operate on it using _object oriented programming_.
-- Organize your code base using _ES Modules_ (`import` and `export`).
-Yo
 - Reuse your methods with _inheritance_ and ES6 `class`es

 [TOP](#encapsulation)